 The results of the microscopic analysis were processed statistically.
-At first, the percentages of the entire dataset were calculated.
-Unidentified species (e.g., Spiniferites spp., Impagidinium spp.) were excluded from the statistical analysis as their paleoenvironmental preferences are not clear.
-The dataset was subjected to non-metric multidimensional scaling (nMDS) and to Principal Component Analysis (PCA).
-The PCA analysis was selected in order to test the qualitative paleoenvironmental results.
-The non-metric MDS analyzes the transposed dataset in order to demonstrate differences between the species.
-Prior to the nMDS analysis percentages were square-root transformed to stabilize variances (Clarke and Gorley, 2015).
-Bray-Curtis similarity index was used to identify species – environment relationships (Clarke and Gorley, 2015).
-Statistical analysis of the dinoflagellate assemblages was performed using Primer version 7 (Clarke and Gorley, 2015).
+Percentages of each taxon were calculated based on the total sum of counted specimens.
+Taxa not identified at the species level (e.g., Spiniferites spp., Impagidinium spp.) were excluded from the statistical analysis as these groups may contain species with different ecological requirements.
+The dataset was subjected to non-metric multidimensional scaling (nMDS) and Principal Component (PCA) analyses.
+The PCA was selected to test the qualitative palaeoenvironmental results.
+The nMDS analyses the transposed dataset in order to demonstrate differences between the species.
+Prior to the nMDS analysis, percentages were square-root transformed to stabilize the variances (Clarke and Gorley, 2015).
+A Bray-Curtis similarity index was used to identify possible species – environment relationships (Clarke and Gorley, 2015).
+All statistical analyses were performed using Primer version 7 (Clarke and Gorley, 2015).

 Results

-The dinocyst assemblages are characterized by high concentrations especially in intervals representing isolated conditions in the Gulf, with concentrations 29.875.
-The cyst diversity is extremely low, with in several cases an almost monospecific assemblage.
-Opposingly, in the marine intervals, assemblages are characterized by high diversity, while the cyst concentration is generally lowergs2.5
+The dinocyst assemblages are characterised by high concentrations, especially in intervals representing isolated conditions in the GoC, with a mean concentration of 26,630 cysts/g.
+The cyst diversity is extremely low, with, in several cases, an almost monospecific assemblage.
+Opposingly, in the marine intervals, assemblages are characterised by high diversity, while the cyst concentration is generally lower, with a mean concentration of 24,633 cysts/g.

-Microscopic analysis showed several alternations of diverse dinocyst assemblages that may be grouped into two main paleoenvironmental conditions (Figure 3).
+Microscopic analysis showed several alternations of diverse dinocyst assemblages that may be grouped into two main palaeoenvironmental conditions (Figure 3).
 The palynological analysis has shown that the low salinity intervals and the marine intervals correlate well with the Lithostratigraphic Units (McNeill et al., 2019b).
-In the shade plot (Figure 3) it is well featured that, especially during the isolated intervals, S. cruciformis and P. psilata are the most dominant taxa, whereas the monospecific assemblages consist of cysts of S. cruciformis.
+Plotted results (Figure 3) highlight the dominance of S. cruciformis and P. psilata in the isolated intervals; monospecific assemblages consist of cysts of S. cruciformis.
 The results of the microscopic analysis are presented in detail below.

 Isolated/semi-isolated intervals:

-The dinocyst assemblages encountered within the intervals described below consist of the low salinity indicators Spiniferites cruciformis, Pyxidinopsis psilata, Caspidinium rugosum, Impagidinium caspienense and Lingulodinium machaerophorum with short processes.
-These assemblages support the notion of the occurrence of distinct isolated/semi-isolated intervals of the Gulf of Corinth when fresh – brackish water conditions should have been occurring.
-S. cruciformis and P. psilata are the most dominant species during those intervals, however a distinct variability in those assemblages is recorded.
+The dinocyst assemblages encountered within the intervals described below consist of the low salinity indicators S. cruciformis, P. psilata, Caspidinium rugosum, Impagidinium caspienense and Lingulodinium machaerophorum s. p.
+These assemblages support the notion of the occurrence of distinct isolated/semi-isolated intervals of the Gulf of Corinth when brackish water conditions should have been occurring.
+Spiniferites cruciformis and P. psilata are the most dominant species during those intervals, however, a distinct variability in those assemblages is recorded.
 Representative dinoflagellate cyst species are illustrated in Plate 1.

-LU1.2 (21.43-91.62 mbsf, 56 samples): The dominant taxa are P. psilata and S. cruciformis, C. rugosum is in high abundances, while only a few representatives of I. caspienense, and L. machaerophorum with short processes are present.
-In very low concentrations even almost absent have been encountered the species T. vancampoae, P. zoharyi, O. centrocarpum, L. machaerophorum s.l., N. labyrinthus, T. pellitum, representatives of the Impagidinium group, Spiniferites group and several brown cysts.
+LU1.2 (21.43 –91.62 mbsf, 56 samples): The dominant taxa are P. psilata and S. cruciformis, C. rugosum, with high abundances reaching mean values of 75%; only a few representatives of I. caspienense, and L. machaerophorum s.p. are present (Figure 3).
+The following species Tuberculodinium vancampoae, Polysphaeridium zoharyi, Operculodinium centrocarpum sensu Wall et Dale 1966, L. machaerophorum s.l., Nematosphaeropsis labyrinthus, Tectatodinium pellitum, representatives of the Impagidinium group, Spiniferites group and several brown cysts are present in very low concentrations.

-LU1.4 (123.765-177.59 mbsf, 45 samples): This zone is characterized by the dominance of S. cruciformis.
-P. psilata has a strong presence in the samples encountered, while C. rugosum and L. machaerophorum with short processes are almost absent.
+LU1.4 (123.765– 177.59 mbsf, 45 samples): This zone is characterised by the dominance of S. cruciformis, reaching 88%.
+P. psilata has a strong presence, whereas C. rugosum and L. machaerophorum s.p. are almost absent.

-LU1.6 (188.45-198.52 mbsf, 7 samples): This zone is characterized by the co-dominance of S. cruciformis and P. psilata, while the presence of C. rugosum is confirmed only by a few representatives.
+LU1.6 (188.45–198.52 mbsf, 7 samples): This zone is characterised by the co-dominance of S. cruciformis and P. psilata, whereas the presence of C. rugosum is observed only by a few representatives.

-LU1.8 (206.22-235.65 mbsf, 28 samples): S. cruciformis is the dominant taxon in this interval as well.
+LU1.8 (206.22–235.65 mbsf, 28 samples): S. cruciformis is the dominant taxon reaching 90% in this interval.
 P. psilata is present in lower abundances and C. rugosum is almost absent.